arched1/arched1/README.md

-### Hi there 👋
 -->
-# I'm currently researching the genetic contributions to white matter decline in aging and Alzheimer's disease.
+### I'm currently researching the genetic contributions to white matter decline in aging and Alzheimer's disease.

-#Educational background
+### Educational background
 * Bachelor's Degree in Biomedical Engineering: Rose-Hulman Institute of Technology (2012)
 * Ph.D. in Biobehavioral Science: University of Florida (2020)

-#Primary Author Publications
+### Primary Author Publications
 * Free-water metrics in medial temporal lobe white matter tract projections relate to longitudinal cognitive decline *Neurobiology of Aging* (2020)
 * Magnetic resonance imaging and neurofilament light in the differentiation of parkinsonism *Movement Disorders* (2020)
 * Development of a transcallosal tractography template and its application to dementia *Neuroimage* (2019)